izumny/play-with-git/README.md

 # Git practice!

 ## About it
 > This page is for Izumi chan to practice git with me.
 This should give you some basic idea of how engineers perform the most common actions in Git.
-Kanbare!
+Ganbare!

 #### What is Git